 Such actions would inevitably draw the US into the war as American merchant ships would also be targeted.
 Hence, from the German standpoint, they had little to lose through the proposed offer to Mexico.

-British codebreakers from the infamous “Room 40” intercepted the message just a day after it was sent.
+British codebreakers from the infamous “Room 40” intercepted the message just a day after Zimmermann sent it.
 However, they waited over a month before delivering the decoded message to the United States.